 Figure [15]: Average number of contracts per company and price of oil

 We have the average number of contracts per company, which represents the number of contracts per operator or contractor per day.
 We have on the same plot the price of oil per barrel day by day.
-We have seen that the previous plots (figures (6), (8)) depending on time were quite steady or increased slowly from day 1 (1999) until day 4000 (2010).
-Then they reached a peak period around day 5000.
-If we analyze the price of oil during these periods, nothing particularly linked appear.
-The three peak periods of the average number of contracts per company are not linked with the oil price.
+We have seen that the previous plots (figures (6), (8)) depending on time were quite steady or increased slowly from 1999 until 2010.
+Then they reached a peak period around 2013.
+If we analyze the price of oil during these periods, we see an increase on both lines after 2002.
+However, we do not have clarity for the following periods due probably to another type of shock or to the end of the dataset.
 After this general part of the study, we make a selection between the companies to find resilient structure patterns.
 We are looking for the companies that survived the longest time and analyze their properties.
 In this part, we consider four variables which will help us to analyze our companies.
 Firstly, the duration of the companies is the time when companies stand, and it is the most valuable variable.
 Secondly, the average number of partners of the companies.
 Thirdly the average number of contracts per day and finally the duration of the partners.
 We choose these variables after the correlation analysis part.
 Knowing that we have two types of entities, we assume with different properties, we analyze each one of them.
 First of all, because we are considering the duration of the company as the most significant variable for the resilience of its network, it is interesting to realize a clustering and check the values of the other variables depending on the group.
 We do a k-means clustering with two groups and obtain the following tables.

-Table [1]: Cluster of operators
+Table [2]: Cluster of operators